 Even if you don’t make it all the way to Mosaic 1 status, you can start receiving elite-like perks as soon as you earn 10 tiles (which are the TrueBlue program’s new elite status metric).
 You’ll earn 1 tile for every $100 you spend on JetBlue or American Airlines flights, JetBlue Vacations packages or purchases through Paisly by JetBlue.
 You’ll also earn 1 tile for every $1,000 you spend on a JetBlue co-branded credit card.

-When it comes to earning TrueBlue points, you can do so by flying with JetBlue or American Airline or by dining, filling out surveys and several other ways that don’t involve stepping on an airplane.
-Then, you can redeem those TrueBlue points for flights with JetBlue, flights with Hawaiian Airlines or JetBlue vacation packages.
-Unfortunately, TrueBlue points can’t currently be used to purchase American Airlines flights, but that option may become available in the next few years.
+When it comes to earning TrueBlue points, you can do so by flying with JetBlue or partner airlines or by dining, filling out surveys and several other ways that don’t involve stepping on an airplane.
+Then, you can redeem those TrueBlue points for flights with JetBlue or one of its airline partners.
+And, generally, you can get far better value per point by redeeming for partner award flights compared to redeeming for JetBlue-operated award flights.

 New to the world of points and miles?
 The Chase Sapphire Preferred® Card is the best card to start with.